 What are Alcohol Withdrawal Symptoms?

-Alcohol withdrawal refers to symptoms associated with the body ridding itself of its physical dependency on alcohol.
-This process is also known as detoxing.
-The detoxification period of treatment can last anywhere from a couple of days to several weeks depending on the severity and degree of alcohol addiction.
-Alcohol recovery programs are designed to create a safe environment for patients to detox with the supervision of a medical professional.
+Alcohol withdrawal refers to symptoms associated with the body ridding itself of its physical dependency.
+The detoxification period of treatment can last anywhere from a couple of days to several weeks depending on the severity and degree of addiction.
+Alcohol detox programs are designed to create a safe environment for patients to detox with the supervision of a medical professional.

 Some of the most common symptoms of alcohol withdrawal include:

 - Nausea and vomiting

 Many individuals who go through detox on their own find themselves relapsing because of the unpleasant symptoms of alcohol withdrawal.
 The symptoms are often uncomfortable, intense, painful and distressing, which makes going through a detox from alcohol alone an option that is not recommended.